k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ##### Entity Clone

-[Create replicas](17a_task_target_component_entities.md#generate-clones-for-an-entity) of a real entity in a testing environment using a TDM Load task.
+Permission to [create replicas](17a_task_target_component_entities.md#generate-clones-for-an-entity) of a real entity in a testing environment using a TDM Load task.
 This permission applies only when the permission set has **Write** access.

 ##### Random Entity Selection